neondatabase/website/content/docs/guides/serverless-driver.md

     }
     ```

-1. To try the Worker locally, type `npm start`.
-To deploy the Worker around the globe, type `npx wrangler publish`.
+1. Type `npx wrangler publish` to deploy the Worker around the globe.

     Go to the Worker URL, and you should see a text response similar to: